MCL Tear Mackenzie, MO

 Medial Collateral Ligament (MCL) tears can occur due to various causes, including:

-- Contact Sports: Football, soccer, and hockey players in Mackenzie, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.
+• Contact Sports: Football, soccer, and hockey players in Mackenzie, MO commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
-Imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.
+• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength may heighten the risk of MCL tears due to overcompensation by the ligament.
+Muscle imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.

-- Inadequate Warm-Up or Flexibility: Neglecting warm-up exercises before physical exertion can leave the MCL less prepared to handle sudden movements.
+• Inadequate Warm-Up or Flexibility: Skipping warm-up exercises before engaging in physical activity makes the MCL less prepared for sudden movements.
 Inflexible knee muscles heighten the chance of MCL overstretching during physical activities.

 Symptoms of an MCL Tear